 The second trap we can fall into is believing that the demonic is too powerful for us and that we should be afraid.
 While the demonic is real, its power is nothing compared to what we have through the Holy Spirit as Christians.

-In the same way that Aaron’s snake was able to eat the magician’s snakes no problem, we can have confidence that the Holy Spirit in us is stronger than any demonic forces that come against us.
+In the same way that Aaron’s snake was able to eat the magician’s snakes, no problem, we can have confidence that the Holy Spirit in us is stronger than any demonic forces that come against us.
 We don’t have to wrestle or fight against them.
 We merely stand in the truth of who we are in God.

 We then have the first few waves of plagues.
 What’s interesting is that each of the ten plagues addresses a different Egyptian god.
-The Egyptians gods were in charge of different areas, but the plagues were there to show that God is more powerful that the Egyptian gods in every area.
+The Egyptians gods were in charge of different areas, but the plagues were there to show that God is more powerful than the Egyptian gods in every area.

 1) Water turned into blood - Hapi (god of the Nile)